Archive for the ‘web design trends’ Category

 All web enthusiasts have been expecting the Bootstrap 3 release since December, but it is not announced still.
 You can check out the official preview site for Bootstrap 3 to learn more about its forthcoming launch.
 Just for today it can be said for sure, that the new version will drop some of the existing functionalities and gain the greater ones like improving responsive CSS, and centralizing community efforts.
 It is going to be “mobile first” and it means mobile friendliness from the start.
 Another fact about Bootstrap is its mostly flat design.

-To make your anticipation of Bootstrap 3 release more pleasant, check out the existing Bootstrap themes of the previous versions that are perfectly designed to make your websites sleek and intuitive.
+To make your anticipation of Bootstrap 3 release more pleasant, check out the existing Bootstrap themes here.

 Does art imitate life or does life imitate art?
 There is no strict answer for this question, but one thing is for sure – skeuomorphism imitates life in all the details.
 It’s a design trend that shows objects close to their real life analogues.
 In such a way it makes them familiar to the viewers that can act with them as they do in the real life.
 When the user sees the button in skeuomorphic design, he pushes it, when a switcher – turns on/of, etc. Elements look like objects from real life, and that’s why are inviting for the audience.
 For example, Apple widely uses this principle in its iOS devices, and all of them are immensely popular for the crowd.

 All of you are familiar with audio and visual skeuomorph in design.
 The first one are most audio effects that accompany your operation with some elements of design (camera, calculator, buttons, etc).
 The latter are all that textures that are used to make objects close to life.